SQream/sqream_docs/guides/operations/sqream_studio.rst

 If you signed in with a ``SUPERUSER`` role, you can access the Dashboard.

-The Dashboard includes the four panes shown below:
+The Dashboard includes the panes shown below:

 .. image:: /_static/images/studio_dashboard_main_5.3.0.png